sdoboli/Lab8_CSC16_S21/README.md

 		Type: pwd

-	b) In your browser accept the assignment:  <add link to the assignment>
+	b) In your browser go to the lab link posted on Blackboard.

 	c)  Then login into your github account and you should see a new repository with the assignment name.
 Click on the green button Code and then copy the link from the Clone with HTTPS option